Fundspay/fundsdb-zkpengine-js/README.md

 Verifies the Zero-Knowledge Proof.

 ## License
-`zkengine` is open-source and licensed under the MIT License.
+`zkengine` is open-source and licensed under the GNU GPL v3 License.

 ---

-For more details, visit the [GitHub repository](https://github.com/Fundspay/fundsweb-zkpengie).
+For more details, visit the [GitHub repository](https://github.com/Fundspay/fundsdb-zkpengine-js).